Frequently Asked Questions

 Can I get help if I need it?

 Yes.
 We are available to help you and can answer simple questions via our contact form.
 For complex questions that require significant time and effort to answer, we offer consultations at the rate of $280 an hour billed in 15 minute increments.
-You can buy as many 15 minute increments as you need.
-Either way don’t hesitate to ask any question.
+You approve any additional charges in advance.
+Either way, don’t hesitate to ask any questions.
 Our mission is to get you covered and we are here to help you.

 Please visit the information pages specific to your insurance plan for more information and then register and start working towards getting your surgeries covered!